 A definite financial need must be demonstrated.
 The wording of the law states that relief is intended for the “Indigent,” meaning people suffering a level of poverty in which real hardship and deprivation are suffered and comforts of life are lacking.

 The Veterans Service Commission considers many factors when determining financial need including income, living expenses and liquid assets.

 What to expect while seeking financial assistance – Same Day Assistance

-New clients or existing clients are eligible for “Same Day Assistance” once every 5 years.
+New clients or existing clients are eligible for “Same Day Assistance”.
 Consideration for assistance will be determined on your bank statements, proof of income and utility bills.
 If you are unable to gather all documentation, emergency assistance will be considered for utility disconnects, evictions and/or food.

 What to expect while seeking financial assistance – Standard Appointment

 When applying for financial assistance, the veteran and/or dependent need to arrive at our office during the appropriate application hours with their DD-214 and a valid driver’s license or state identification card.
 Applications are handled on a first come, first served basis.
 No appointment is required.
 Upon arriving at our office, the receptionist will provide you with forms that request personal information and what areas of assistance for this initial interview you are seeking.

 A Benefits Coordinator will then assist you by completing your application during a personal interview.
 Information you are expected to provide will be: